hachchch/Geneciv/README.md

 <h2 align="center"><img src="https://raw.githubusercontent.com/hachchch/-Geneciv-/master/extraImages/oldpreview.png"></h2>

 ## Contribution

-You can help my Project with Issues or Pull Request.
+<p>You can help my Project with Issues or Pull Request.</p>

 # Extension mods list

 <p>・<a href="https://github.com/hachchch/-Geneciv-Extension-AkashicRecords">Geneciv-Extension AkashicRecords</a> created by hachchch</p>

+## Note

+<p>This mod may have tests that introduce bugs in the main repository accidentary.
+Please acknowledge it</p>